spences10/cheat-sheets/sheets/now.md

 updatedDate: 2020-04-18
 published: true
 slug: now
+description: Now is a command line utility for managing your Zeit projects.
 ---

 The awesome now from zeit!
 It has a great cli with probably all of